 If you want something sweet for sopping up all that gravy, you can't go wrong with an easy corn bread recipe.
 Crusty bread made with buttermilk, cornmeal, and cheese is just the right complement to any of your Thanksgiving dishes.

 The best part about this old-fashioned cranberry relish (besides the cup of wine hiding inside)?
 You can make it up to a week in advance of your holiday dinner.

 With a long day in the kitchen preparing traditional Thanksgiving food, you'll be pleased when it comes time to making these honey-kissed carrots.
 They're a quick and easy side dish that makes a perfect accompaniment to Thanksgiving turkey.

 After just one bite of this Thanksgiving stuffing recipe, you'll be tempted to skip the rest of the meal and fill your plate with this nutty, hearty dish.
 Fresh chestnuts, porcini mushrooms, and salami add delicious savory flavors to this Thanksgiving dinner classic.

-Though it may not be part of every traditional Thanksgiving menu, a sweet assortment of fresh fruits with a touch of tongue-tingling crystallized ginger makes a refreshing break from other rich and heavy traditional Thanksgiving recipes.
-Make this fruit salad in advance and refrigerate until the big dinner.
+Here's one for the Thanksgiving dinner ideas file: Though it may not be part of every typical Thanksgiving menu, a sweet assortment of fresh fruits with a touch of tongue-tingling crystallized ginger is a refreshing break from other rich and heavy traditional Thanksgiving appetizers.
+Make this fruit salad in advance, then refrigerate until the big dinner.

-Don't forget to save room for Thanksgiving pie!
+Don't forget to save room for the ultimate traditional Thanksgiving dessert: pie!
 Sweetened condensed milk gives this pumpkin pie recipe a creamy, silken texture.
 Serve the lightly spiced fall dessert with vanilla or cinnamon ice cream to end your Thanksgiving meal on a sweet note.